GDPR-Compliant Analytics: The Complete Setup Guide for 2026

 5. Ignoring Third-Party Scripts

 That free WordPress plugin might be loading tracking scripts.
 Audit everything.
+Our analytics audit checklist covers the full process.

 Enforcement Reality Check